The crabapple tree is beyond beautiful. The leaves, the fruit, and the flowers all look worthy of a painting and they smell good too!

 Ideally, you should plant your crabapple tree in spring or autumn.
 This is our recommendation because generally during these seasons you would have moist soil and the temperature is cooler.

 When you are ready to plant, you can dig a hole that’s twice the width and depth of the root ball and when you place it in the ground, the top of the root ball should stick out a bit above the ground.
-You can add some peat moss or compost to the soil and then give plenty of water.
+You can add compost to the soil and then give plenty of water.

 How to Care for Crabapple Tree